 MBEs and WBEs were awarded about 3 percent of the City's goods contract dollars.

-Among all businesses, 66 percent of City goods purchases went to small businesses.
-Figure 18 presents these results.
+As presented in the bottom portion of Figure 18, about 65 percent of City goods purchases went to small businesses.
 (Note that this analysis excludes the types of goods purchases that the City typically procures from a national marketplace.)